webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 The first example below reproduces the effect of the CSS [[css/functions/sepia|'''sepia()''']] function, while the second simply reduces green and blue tones.
-(The [[svg/attributes/values|'''values''']] are stacked into a table only in the interest of clarity.)
+(In these examples, the [[svg/attributes/values|'''values''']] appear stacked into a table only in the interest of clarity.)

 <div style="display:inline-block">